Remote work is on the rise. Are you ready?

 Plot Twist!
 Your first remote employee might not be a new hire

 You may not actually hire your first remote employee.
-As remote work becomes more common, it’s becoming something companies start offering to their existing employees.
+As remote work becomes more common, it’s becoming something companies start offering to their existing employees (or continue post-COVID).

 This could be a long-time employee who plans to move and wants to continue working with you.
 It may also be someone who believes they’d be more productive if they could work partly remote due to a painfully long commute.